Garlic Knots with Pizza Dough

 Ingredients:

-• Store-Bought Pizza Dough These garlic knots work best with pizza dough that is fresh.
+• Store-Bought Pizza Dough.
+These garlic knots work best with fresh pizza dough.
 Ideally, buy the dough the day you plan to make these.
-Otherwise flat dough will create flat and overly chewy garlic knots.
+Otherwise, flat dough will result in flat, overly chewy garlic knots.ย

-• Olive Oil The olive oil keeps the pizza dough soft in the center and prevents them from becoming too hard and overly crispy.
+• Olive Oil:ย The olive oil keeps the pizza dough soft in the center and prevents it from becoming too hard and overly crispy.

 • Salt and Pepper these knots are best when they have a nice kick of salt and spicy pepper.
-For additional flavor, you could also add red pepper flakes too.
+For additional flavor, you could also add red pepper flakes.

-• Italian Seasoning I’ve found with this recipe the dried herbs work better over the fresh herbs since the dried herbs have a more pronounced flavor.
+• Italian Seasoning:ย I’ve found that, with this recipe, dried herbs work better than fresh herbs because they have a more pronounced flavor.

-• Garlic I’m a garlic lover so I add 2 cloves but you can pull it back to one clove if desired and they will still be good!
+• Garlic:ย I’m a garlic lover, so I add 2 cloves, but you can reduce it to 1 clove if desired, and they will still be good!

 Pizza dough, oil, butter garlic and spices on a counter